RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 **Time:** 3-7 minutes

 To save time, and prevent these instructions from becoming outdated, I'm not going to document the standard AWS account creation process.
-Use the materials above, and the instructions [provided by aws](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to open an account.
-Use a good password and set up MFA (I like Google Authenticator).
+If you are the type of person who likes to read the instructions, AWS has some [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/), but my advice is to just jump into [creating your account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).
+It’s simple.
+Once your account is set up, you can set up MFA by signing onto the management console and selecting the security configuration option from your account menu.

 #### Make an S3 Bucket to store Terraform state